Launch MyMachine in your region or country

 Discover what it takes to launch a MyMachine Chapter

 Building and launching a new MyMachine Chapter requires detailed programmatic and organizational planning.
-New chapters often face start-up challenges as they work to launch, scale, and maximize impact.
-Emerging chapters engage with us an average of 4 to 10 months before they launch.
+Emerging Chapters engage with us an average of 4 to 10 months before they launch.
 But no worries, we are here to help you out on all levels and stages of starting a Chapter.

-To launch a MyMachine Chapter in your region, you need to sign our Charter.
+To launch a MyMachine Chapter in your region, you need to sign a Chapter Franchise Contract.